Learn the science behind:

 We humans like crispy foods.
-Munching on a potato chip, cracking through some crispy pork belly or enjoying a crispy bread crust.
-There’s a reason chefs (and contestants on cooking shows) always talk about a crunchy or crispy element, we love it.
+Whether it’s munching on a potato chip, cracking through some crispy pork belly or enjoying a crispy bread crust, somehow we crave for it.
+There’s a reason chefs (and contestants on cooking shows) always talk about a crunchy or crispy element, we love it!

-So the other day when we bought a deli chicken, one of those pre-cooked chickens but were left with the chicken skin after using the rest for a dish.
-Unsure what to do with the skin, I recalled a Masterchef episode, where contestants cooked a chicken but took off the skin and crisped it up in the oven to create some crunchy textures with their moist chickens.
-I decided it was worth a try and it worked perfect, super crispy crackly chicken skin, not rubbery at all.
+So the other day, when we bought a deli chicken and were left with the chicken skin only, we recalled a Masterchef episode.
+In the episode contestants cooked chicken but took off the skin and crisped it up in the oven to create some crunchy textures.
+Curious to see how easy this would be (and whether there’s a risk of the skin turning rubbery), we decided it was worth a try.
+It ended up working perfectly.
+We got super crispy crackly chicken skin, not rubbery at all.

 Somehow, the oven had transformed this somewhat rubbery, not very appetizing (to me at least) chicken skin into a perfect snack.
 What was going on here, how does crisping up chicken skin or any other food for that matter, work?